Zhou1993napolun/AI_Co2_Calculator/README.md

 **Tool Overview**

-**[Prometheus]**(https://prometheus.io/) is an open-source monitoring and alerting toolkit that focuses on reliability and scalability.
+[Prometheus](https://prometheus.io/) is an open-source monitoring and alerting toolkit that focuses on reliability and scalability.
 Originally built by SoundCloud in 2012, Prometheus has since become a project under the Cloud Native Computing Foundation (CNCF).
 Key features include:

-Multi-dimensional Data Model: Uses key-value pairs called labels for detailed data representation, enabling precise querying and aggregation of metrics.
+  - Multi-dimensional Data Model: Uses key-value pairs for data representation, enabling flexible and accurate querying.

-PromQL: A powerful query language for real-time querying and analysis of time-series data.
+  - PromQL: A powerful query language that allows users to aggregate and select time series data in real time.

-Time-Series Data Storage: Efficiently stores and retrieves large volumes of metrics data, ideal for monitoring large-scale environments.

-**NVIDIA DCGM** （nvidia_gpu_exporter, Node Exporter）https://developer.nvidia.com/dcgm
+  - Distributed and Decentralized: Each instance operates independently, but can also be part of a larger setup.
+  - Pull-based Model: Scrapes metrics from instrumented jobs, either directly or via an intermediary push gateway.

-NVIDIA Data Center GPU Manager (DCGM) is a suite of tools for managing and monitoring NVIDIA datacenter GPUs in cluster environments.
+NVIDIA DCGM （nvidia_gpu_exporter, Node Exporter） NVIDIA Data Center GPU Manager (DCGM) is a suite of tools for managing and monitoring NVIDIA datacenter GPUs in cluster environments.
 It includes active health monitoring, comprehensive diagnostics, system alerts and governance policies including power and clock management.
 It can be used standalone by infrastructure teams and easily integrates into cluster management tools, resource scheduling and monitoring products from NVIDIA partners.

-### **Environment Setup**
+### **Environment Setup for X86**

 * **Install Prometheus**